 This disconcerting news follows the sad passing of fellow ‘Eggman’ voice actor, Deem Bristow.
 Sonic News gives its deepest regards to John and family, and hopes his condition improves soon.

-A Sonic fan cartoon, NAoStH is being created, it’s been going on for quite a while but it’s finally getting into animation.
+A Sonic fan cartoon, NAoStH is being created!
+It’s been in development for quite a while but now it’s finally getting into the animation production stage.
 The episodes will be downloadable in .exe format with DVD style menus and features.
+Continue reading Fan Team Aims to Revive Adventures of Sonic the Hedgehog With New Animation

 To celebrate the 100th issue of the Sonic the Hedgehog Archie comics, SEGA’s official web portal has written up a rather nice feature about the book’s history.
 Did you know that originally, the Sonic comic was meant to lean more heavily on Adventures of Sonic the Hedgehog than the Saturday morning Sonic cartoon (SatAM)?
 Continue reading SEGA Reveals Archie Comics’ AoStH Beginnings